prismatica-dev/OpenVapour/README.md

 ## Known Bugs
 - Occasional crashes on HttpWebRequest (likely fixed)
-- Search box cursor does not reflect cursor position
 - Search results for a previous search can load on the current one if the user is fast enough (somewhat fixed)
 - Steam search results occassionally include a completely null game (no title, description, app id, etc)